digitalaardvarks/AudioVideoAnalysis/documentation/getStarted-AVA.md

 (GIF of the viewing options.)

 Lastly, you can add **Analysis markers** to our display window by toggeling the *View Display Markers* and *View Display Grid* options.
 Futhermore, by configuring the *Grid Size* knob in the application UI, you can change the size of your analysis grid.
+Beware that a grid size of 6 corresponds to a visible 4x4 grid on our display window.
+This is because it requires 6 vertical and horizontal lines to generate a 4x4 grid.

 (GIF of analysis markers in action.)